shahabbukhari/Python-30-Days/Day05/README.md

 # Python-30-Days
-## Day XX
+## Day 05
-### Python for Everybody- XX - Coursera
+### Python for Everybody-  Using Python to Access Web Data - Coursera
-Today i am learning from python for everybody | XX | Coursera Course.
+Today i am learning from python for everybody |  Using Python to Access Web Data | Coursera Course.
 What i **learn** Today:
 - TCP/IP
 - Sockets